P&C insurance companies: Get the most out of your MDM investments

 Get the Most out of Your MDM Investment with Verato Auto-Steward

 Verato offers a simple solution to ensure you don’t have to choose between manual data stewardship or gaining a single view of only 80% of your customers.
-Verato Auto-Steward is a cloud-based plug-in for MDM technologies that programmatically and automatically resolves the difficult “potential match” tasks that MDM technologies cannot resolve on their own.
+Verato Auto-Steward is a cloud-based plug-in for MDM technologies that automatically finds and resolves the missed matches and duplicate records in your MDM, including automatically resolving the “suspected duplicate records” that MDM technologies have flagged for manual resolution.

 Verato Auto-Steward has already been widely deployed across the U.S. and has integrated with some of the leading MDM technologies in the market.
 For example, a recent customer was focused on ensuring proper sales commission payment, accurate customer pricing discounts, and customer acquisition reporting.
 But their out-of-the-box MDM solution could not match millions of customer identities without manual data stewardship.
-Not only was this manual stewardship investment costing a lot of money, but the potential matches were still accumulating faster than they could be resolved.
+Not only was this manual stewardship investment costing a lot of money, but the “suspected duplicate records” were still accumulating faster than they could be resolved.
 This drastically reduced the overall value of the MDM deployment.
-But with the addition of Verato Auto-Steward, this customer was able to reduce the number of potential matches in its MDM by millions within weeks of integration.
+But with the addition of Verato Auto-Steward, this customer was able to reduce the number of “suspected duplicates” in its MDM by millions within weeks of integration.

 Ultimately, Verato Auto-Steward enables P&C insurance companies to ensure that the original business cases for purchasing their MDM solutions are still achievable without significant additional investment.